epiforecasts/covid-rt-estimates-batch/README.md

 * Creates a cron job that will execute ```run_batch.sh --production``` everyday at midnight

 The script will take a few minutes to run.
-Access to the scheduler VM will need to be controlled as it needs to keep a record of the AZURE_TENANT_ID, AZURE_CLIENT_ID and AZURE_CLIENT_SECRET.
+Access to the scheduler VM will need to be controlled as it needs to keep a record of the AZURE_TENANT_ID, AZURE_SUBSCRIPTION_ID, AZURE_CLIENT_ID and AZURE_CLIENT_SECRET.

 ### Environment assumptions: